 The Antibody test (blood draw) is performed by our CareMount staff.
 For the RNA test (nasal swab) your provider will determine if they will perform the test or you will be asked to perform the nasal swabbing yourself, under the supervision of staff.

 Certain CareMount locations have outdoor and even in-car testing available.
 Contact your provider to discuss.

 The RNA nasal swab test is unfortunately a limited resource.
 The outbreaks seen in many states are severely impacting how long it takes to get results.
-It generally takes less than one week to get results, but can at times take up to 14 days.
+It generally takes up to 5 days.
 All results will be communicated by your provider’s office to discuss what the results mean and any next steps.
 Please note that by law, all results are reported to the NYS Department of Health, or the NYC Department of Health and Mental Hygiene.

 The Antibody test (blood draw) is readily available.
 Results should be available within 36 hours of your blood draw.
 We want to emphasize that you must be careful with the antibody test results.
 Having antibodies does not mean that you can stop socially isolating or wearing masks, and it does not mean that you can stop taking precautions against spreading or getting the virus.
 We do not know if having antibodies will prevent you from getting COVID-19 again.
 The good news is that having antibodies to the COVID-19 virus may make you eligible to donate plasma.

 COVID-19 Antibody and RNA testing is covered by most insurances.

 If you do not have insurance the following charges apply:

 COVID-19 Total Antibody (blood draw)- Charge $55 per test

 If your Total Antibody is positive, you will get a second test called an IgG.
 That will also be a $55 charge